openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 Wait while the host is installed, configured, and rebooted.
 Depending on hardware, it could take up to 20 minutes for this process to complete.
-When the reboot is complete, the host is reported as Locked, Disabled, and Online.
+When the reboot is complete, the host is reported as locked, disabled, and online.

 ^^^^^^^^^^^^^
-Listing Hosts
+Listing hosts
 ^^^^^^^^^^^^^

 You can use the system host-list command to list the hosts once the node